Services

 Biomass structure

-• From ultrathin slices of biomass embedded in an epoxy resin, it is possible to examine the ultrastructure of fibres wall with different dying methods combined to transmission electron microscopy.
+From ultra-thin slices of biomass embedded in an epoxy resin, it is possible to examine the ultrastructure of fibres wall with different dying methods combined to transmission electron microscopy.

 Polynat-Cheziere_1285 Bioextra_-rondins_DSC02579